 To create the correct tooth geometry I find these steps useful:

-- Mark each alternate middle tooth on one side
+- Mark each alternate middle-tooth on one side

 - Turn the saw over and repeat using a different colour

-Especially on the Flinn Garlick ONE MAN CROSSCUT SAW – GREAT AMERICAN TOOTH I have found it challenging to understand which teeth are supposed to be set in which direction.
+Especially on the Flinn Garlick ONE MAN CROSSCUT SAW – GREAT AMERICAN TOOTH I have found it challenging to understand which teeth are supposed to be filed and set in which direction.
 So get a marking pen or chalk – you’ll need it.